Search

 • Ask open-ended questions with no right or wrong answers.
 For example, “I took my kids to a farm last weekend.
 What do you know about farms?”

 • Respect your loved one’s sense of reality.
 You do not need to correct them nor do you need to enter their reality yourself.
-It’s best to avoid arguing or pointing out mistakes.
+It is best to avoid arguing or pointing out mistakes.
 Provide respect and support, focus on listening.

 • Avoid phrases like, “Don’t you remember? / I can’t believe you don’t remember,” which might come across as insulting.

-• Acknowledge your loved ones feelings and pay attention to their non-verbal communication.
+• Acknowledge your loved one’s feelings and pay attention to their non-verbal communication.
 For example, if they look unhappy, you can say “You seem sad.”
-This can help feel heard and can help them express their feelings.
+This can help them feel understood and can help them express their feelings.

 Additional advice for your time with your loved one living with dementia